Vijay6868/deal-mobile-application/README.md

+# Deals Android Mobile Application.
+- Built Front-End of the App, inspired from Website Bookme, implemented RBAC i.e Standard User, Vendor and Admin.
-# deal-mobile-application
+# Features
+- Personalised User account.
-# User can browse different deals in the app, Featured Deals app displayed on Home page.
+- User can browse different deals in the app.
-# User able to filter the deals
+- User able to filter the deals.
+- Check their details on Profile page